 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have any type of infection, especially a lung infection such as tuberculosis (TB), or herpes infection of the eye.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have bone problems (osteoporosis), cataracts, glaucoma, or any type of infection, especially a lung infection such as tuberculosis (TB), or a herpes infection of the eye.

 - This medicine will not stop an asthma attack that has already started.
 Your doctor may prescribe another medicine for you to use in case of an acute asthma attack.

 - If any of your asthma medicines do not seem to be working as well as usual, call your doctor right away.
 Do not change your doses or stop using your medicines without asking your doctor.

 - You may get infections more easily while using this medicine.
 Tell your doctor right away if you have been exposed to someone with chickenpox or measles.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.

 - Your doctor may want you to carry a medical identification card stating that you are using this medicine and that you may need additional medicine during an emergency, a severe asthma attack or other illness, or unusual stress.